Tips for preparing customer lists for email marketing

 For this particular eblast, I’m sending a promotion for March, April, and May, so I want to remove guests already booked for those three months for the eblast send.
 Now that my list is sorted, I will copy the rows of guests with upcoming March, April, May, and even June bookings.

 I’ll go back to MailChimp and Import the subscribers, this time choosing Copy and Paste.
+I copy just the email column, as it will sync with the customer list by just email.
 I’ll follow the organization prompts, but this time add a Tag, such as “StayingSpring2023.”

 Now I’ll return to Audience > Segments and create a new Segment based on “StayingSpring2023.”
 I use the logic of anyone in the audience tagged with “StayingSpring2023” to become part of the new Segment.